LavaPottery/sicp-org/assembly-line/trans-castilian.md

 ### Cleanup Command
 ```
-After saving [filename]-castilian.org to sicp-castilian/:
+After saving [filename]-castilian.org to org-castilian/:
-DELETE ALL intermediate files from assembly-line/ for this filename.
+1. DELETE ALL intermediate files from assembly-line/ for this filename
+2. DELETE the original [filename].org from org-castilian/
 This is mandatory.
 ```